top of page

 My Recommendation

 Between the two, I recommend the Roth IRA for those who qualify because it gives you more flexibility overall.
 With the Roth IRA, your contributions have already been taxed, you can withdraw your contributions at any time without additional tax/penalty, and there are never any RMDs later.
-And, again referring back to my post last week, the reason I recommend an IRA as part of your retirement plan is because whether you choose a Roth or Traditional IRA, there is a tax benefit, and I don’t know anybody who does not want to pay less taxes!
+And, again referring back to my last post on retirement savings, the reason I recommend an IRA as part of your retirement plan is because whether you choose a Roth or Traditional IRA, there is a tax benefit, and I don’t know anybody who does not want to pay less taxes!

 Check out the charts at the bottom for additional details and feel free to email me with your questions.
-I look forward to hearing from you!
+If you're ready to keep learning about how to maximize your retirement investments, head on over to my next post detailing what I recommend you do with your old 401k.

 Sincerely,